Let’s look at the key reasons that are pushing First Foundation Inc. (FFWM) to new highs - News Daemon

 Technical Analysis of First Foundation Inc. (FFWM)

-Compared to the last year’s volume of 0.71 million, its volume of 2.39 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 4.66%.
-Additionally, its Average True Range was 0.93.
+Analysing the last 5-days average volume posted by the [First Foundation Inc., FFWM], we can find that recorded value of 1.71 million was better than the volume posted last year of 0.76 million.
+As of the previous 9 days, the stock’s Stochastic %D was 11.52%.
+Additionally, its Average True Range was 0.91.

-At the time of writing, stock’s 50-day Moving Average is $14.20, while its 200-day Moving Average is $17.07.
-Nevertheless, the first resistance level for the watch stands at $8.28 in the near term.
-At $8.73, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $9.07.
-If the price goes on to break the first support level at $7.50, it is likely to go to the next support level at $7.16.
-Now, if the price goes above the second support level, the third support stands at $6.71.
+At the time of writing, stock’s 50-day Moving Average is $13.74, while its 200-day Moving Average is $16.85.
+Now, the first resistance to watch is $7.62.
+This is followed by the second major resistance level at $7.93.
+The third major resistance level sits at $8.48.
+If the price goes on to break the first support level at $6.76, it is likely to go to the next support level at $6.21.
+Now, if the price goes above the second support level, the third support stands at $5.90.

 First Foundation Inc. (NASDAQ: FFWM) Key Stats